How to make Artisan Bread

 Step 6

-Put the dough back in the bowl, cover and place into the fridge for 10 minutes
+Put the dough back in the bowl, cover and place in the fridge for 10 minutes

 Step 7

-Take the dough out and place back on the table and knead for 8 minutes:
+Take the dough out and place it back on the table and knead for 8 minutes:

 Step 8